Medications that worsen dementia: A clinical guide

 Can dementia be prevented?

 Dementia affects approximately 50 million people every year across the globe.
-The risk of developing dementia increases with age; people over 65 years of age are more likely to develop symptoms.
-While certain lifestyles changes may help reduce the risk, they cannot be eliminated.
-Apart from age and other factors, genetics play a vital role.
-If a family has a history of developing dementia at old age, the individual is at a higher risk and must take all necessary precautions.
-A list of medications linked to dementia have already been discussed and should be avoided in such circumstances.
-While a cure for dementia is yet to be discovered, certain medications to slow the progression of dementia are available in the market.
+The risk increases with age; people over 65 are more likely to develop symptoms.
+While certain lifestyle changes may help reduce the risk, they cannot eliminate it.
+Genetics also play a significant role – if there is a family history of dementia, the risk is higher, and all necessary precautions should be taken.

 • Puzzles